Runway Beat

 Runway Beat (ランウェイ☆ビート, Ranwei bito) is a 2011 Japanese drama film.
 This film is based on a Japanese cellphone novel of the same name by Maha Harada.
-Directed by Kentaro Otani, this film stars actor Koji Seto and actresses Nanami Sakuraba and Mirei Kiritani.
+Directed by Kentarō Ōtani, this film stars actor Koji Seto and actresses Nanami Sakuraba and Mirei Kiritani.
 Runway Beat revolves around the theme of fashion, and it tells the story of five teenagers who organized a fashion show.

 Runway Beat was first released in Japan on 19 March 2011.
 The film grossed a total of US$190,969 in Japan and Taiwan.

 Plot

 Beat relocates to Tsushima, Tokyo to live with his father, with whom he had strained relations.
 This is because his father chose not to see Beat's mother on her deathbed, but instead chose to stay at his fashion show.
 Later, when Beat visits Kirara in a nearby hospital, he meets Mei.

 The next day, Mei discovers that Beat will be her new classmate.
 On that day, however, their class was abuzz about the upcoming school festival.
 The class has always organized a fashion show, since the famous model Miki was in their class.
 Miki did not like any of her classmates' clothes designs, and threatened to cancel the fashion show.
 Beat decides to take up the challenge of designing something that Miki will like.
 Beat first overhauls Satoru's geeky image as a means to prove his ability.
 He succeeds, and manages to entice Miki and the rest of the class to use his fashion designs in the upcoming fashion show.
 Satoru also agrees to help Beat design the runway needed for the show, since Satoru is actually skilled in architectural design.
 The rest of the class also volunteer their services.

 After Miki publicized herself wearing Beat's designs on her official blog, Beat's designs were widely praised on the internet.
 However, World Stage, a fashion company, simply copied the designs.
 They also got Miki, who had a modelling contract with them, to model the stolen designs.
 This action caused people to cast doubt on the originality of Beat's design, causing friction amongst the class.
 Beat, hurt by the lack of trust, decides to pull out of the fashion show.
 The class later learns that their school will be closing down after the school year ends due to the lack of funding.